We’re moving into 2018, and the number of businesses (especially here in my hometown) that are still lacking a social media strategy is crazy.

 There are certainly people who believe the golden age of Facebook has been tapped out and it’s time to look elsewhere.
 Someday that may very well be the case, but that day is not today.
 We are still in a time where Facebook ads hold an immense amount of potential for small business owners.

 Have you created your own Facebook business page yet?
 If you haven’t done so…make that the first thing you do in the new year.

 YouTube reaches to ages of 18-34 and 18-49 year old users more prominently than any other social network

 With attention continuing to build on Facebook, YouTube is often overlooked.
 If your buyer persona falls within those age ranges, I would be remiss if I didn’t advocate experimenting with a YouTube pre-roll ad.

 32% of all Teenagers believe that Instagram is the most important social network

 51% of Instagram users access the platform daily and 35% access it several times a day

-If your company sells a physical product of some kind you’re missing out on the underpriced attention that Instagram commands.
-You need to leverage everything from influencers to the catalogue style product ads in 2018.
+If your company sells a physical product of some kind, you’re missing out on the underpriced attention that Instagram commands.
+You need to leverage everything from influencers to the catalog style product ads in 2018.
 The numbers clearly show that attention continues to build on social networks.

 Now how does that attention also translate into a possible advantage for you?